 14. Cycling: A Relaxing Ride

 Take a break from the hustle-bustle of city life and enjoy cycling around the water catchment wildlife sanctuary which will be perfect pick for a lazy day.
-While the place is quite famous because of being a home to wildlife, this place is also a great location to go cycling without any worry.
+While the place is quite famous because of being a home to wildlife, this place is also a great location to go cycling without any worry and spend time with yourself.

 Location: Kufri, East of Shimla